 Advancements in humankind’s knowledge about consciousness and the nature of reality have now provided evidence that while consciousness has a relationship to the brain, it is not produced by the brain and lives on after the brain dies.
 It is evidence of the fact that you will never die and will always have a life after death.

-This section of the essay discusses the proof of life after death.
+This article presents the proof of life after death.

 Researchers Cannot Find Consciousness in the Brain and Have No Viable Explanation for How a Brain Creates Consciousness